Mariuskvaal/semester-project-2-bootstrap/README.md

 ## Overview
 A Bootstrap-based responsive website designed for an engaging user experience across devices, featuring dynamic functionalities such as user profile management and listing creations.
+The user is suppost to bid on items they want and if the win the get the item they bidded on.

+- Bid on items (if the user win the bidding round he will get the product)
+- Create a profile and get overview over bids and purchases

 ## Code Stack
 - **HTML:** Using Bootstrap Framework for HTML and CSS